wyne-ybanez/wyne-ybanez/README.md

 I am a Software Developer in the making.
 I am pursuing a Full-Stack Development Diploma with Code Institute.
 Currently I am learning Python and Django.

-Previously a Bar-tender, Customer Service Associate.
+Previously, an Arts graduate, a Bar-tender, Customer Service Associate.
 Began coding and have never turned back.

 #### Technical Skills